 2020/21 £2,000 (£10,000 x 20%)

-This means that by 2020/21 Adam will be paying an extra £2,000 of tax per annum.
+This means that by 2020/21 Adam will be paying an extra £2,000 of tax per year.
 If Adam were an additional rate taxpayer he would be paying an extra £2,500 per annum.

 Under current rules the mortgage interest is deducted from the rental income figures in the same way as other rental expenses such as repairs and agents fees.
 Under the new rules the mortgage interest will be added back and tax relief will be given by way of an income tax reducer.